M7OCM/890/README.md

 ![20240121_003114](https://github.com/M7OCM/890/assets/128899149/ae3829b8-faa2-4d7d-a67c-e25d26eb5881)

 To edit registers, use up down to scroll and 2/3 to decrease/increase value.
 Exit to save.
 If AM Fix is on (AUTO3) values will reset to default and distortion will be reduced automatically.
-Manual is better in my opinion than Am Fix.
+Manual is better in my opinion than AM Fix as weak signal capture is vastly improved.
+In addition, stonger signals heard more clearly.

-After many weeks of testing, AGC mode FIX 2 is a good starting point for excellent airband listening on a decent whip.
+After many weeks of testing, AGC mode FIX 2 is a good starting point for excellent airband listening on a decent handheld whip.
 Higher gain antennas (plus pre amp etc) will most likely require FIX 1.

 Users are encouraged to experiment based on location and antenna used.
-As a rule of thumb high PGA combined with high LNA values will result in distortion of strong local signals.
+As a rule of thumb, high PGA combined with high LNA values will result in distortion of strong local signals.

-Barring this feature and some cosmetics, there is no other differences from v2.0.2 so no need to update if AM (particularly airband) isn't of interest.
+Barring this feature and some cosmetics, there is no other changes from v2.0.2 so no need to update if AM (particularly airband) isn't of interest.

 ![20240121_002536](https://github.com/M7OCM/890/assets/128899149/f0c8c873-a1c3-46b9-87f8-6ca6e541e505)